 As Vice President and Chief Technology Officer, Chrys Marlow oversees all technology at Nine PBS, including the engineering, production, operations, traffic and IT departments.
 Since joining Nine in 1985, Chrys has held a number of positions, including maintenance engineer and senior editor.
 His background includes nearly 30 years in television, beginning in high school when he was employed by KDNL in St. Louis.
 Chrys attended Jefferson College and graduated with an associate's degree in electronic technology.

-Kate Midgett is Senior Director of Organizational Excellence.
-She leads the organizational development and change-management efforts to build an engaged, inclusive, high-performance culture at Nine.
+Kate Midgett is VP and Chief Organizational Excellence Officer.
+She leads the human resource, organizational development, and change-management efforts to build an engaged, inclusive, high-performance culture at Nine PBS.
 Her work also focuses on the continuous quality improvement of programs and activities through survey data and action.
 Midgett came to Nine in 2019 from the Gateway Region YMCA where she served as the Association Director of Quality and Impact for nearly five years.
 She worked as a consultant to nonprofits for 12 years, including Vice President of a consulting firm for six years.
 Midgett has a master’s degree in organizational development from Webster University and a master’s degree in sociology, with an emphasis in qualitative research, race and ethnic relations, and inequality from Southern Illinois University Edwardsville.